fewagency/fluent-html/readme.md

 </div>
 ```

-Generating the above in a PHP template could be a hassle, with if-statements repeated all over the place.
+Generating the above in a PHP template could be a hassle.
-Very prone to errors sneaking in.
+With if-statements repeated all over the place, it would be very prone to errors sneaking in.
 Using [`FluentHtml`](src/FluentHtml.php) the code would probably take about the same space,
 but it would be a lot more readable,
 guaranteed to print correct and well-formatted HTML,